MiladQolami/Neural-Data-Analysis/README.md

-# Basic Neural Data Analysis Tutorials
+# Neural Data Analysis Tutorials
 ---
 **This Repository contians tutorials on some neural data analysis tecniques using MATLAB and Python**